yathit/yathit-inboxcrm-help/_posts/2000-06-05-configuration.md

        }
      }

-Where "Accounts" is module name.
-To apply all modules, use `*`.
-The following configuration make Assign User fields visible to all modules.
+In the above settings, the module name is "Account."
+To apply the same changes to all modules, use the * sign instead of the module name.
+This configuration given below will make the Assign user fields visible to all the modules.

      {
        "Sugar": {